 View examples of potential projects (PDF) that might be suitable activities for scholars.

-Scholars recruitment is now closed.
+Scholars recruitment is now open until 9 November 2018.

 We aim to award 10 scholarships each year to:

 - act as our ambassadors for 1 year

 - undertake a supported improvement project within a local organisation

 - support and maintain the connection between NICE and health and social care experts